eficode-academy/k8s-is-easy-talk/slides.md

 So we need 3 pods!

+(Can be found at https://github.com/eficode-academy/quotes-flask)

 ---

-# Demo: Scheduling with Deployments
+# Demo: Scheduling Kubernetes Workloads

 We can define our desired state in manifest files -> which enables `deployments as code`!